webix-hub/docs/data/api/datastore_onaftersort_event.md

 	fires after sorting dataset

 @params:
-- by		string,function		template of sort-by field
+- by		string/function			template of sort-by field
 - dir		string					direction of sorting
-- as		string,function  	type of sorting
+- as		string/function  		type of sorting

 @example: